C242-LT-Liveness-Detection/.github/profile/README.md

 ## 📝About Project
 #### **LiveVote: Real-Time Liveness Detection for Secure Digital Polling**
-We are developing a mobile-based application that enables users to create and participate in digital polling events with a liveness detection for security.
+In collaboration with Braincore, We are developing a mobile-based application that allows users to create and participate in digital polling events with liveness detection for security. are developing a mobile-based application that enables users to create and participate in digital polling events with a liveness detection for security.

 ## 👥Team Profile
 #### Team ID : C242-LT02